Eddie Guerrero: Los Guerreros (2002–2004)

-Five days prior to Judgment Day, his real-life nephew Chavo tore his biceps and forcing Guerrero to look for another partner.
-He chose Tajiri, and they won the WWE Tag Team Championship, Guerrero's second and Tajiri's first at Judgment Day by defeating Team Angle in a ladder match.
+Chavo legitimately tore his biceps, forcing Guerrero to look for another partner.
+He chose Tajiri, and they won the WWE Tag Team Championship, Guerrero's second and Tajiri's first at Judgment Day on May 18 by defeating Team Angle in a ladder match.
 The following week, Guerrero and Tajiri managed to retain their titles against Team Angle by cheating.
 They also defeated Roddy Piper and his protégé Sean O'Haire in Madison Square Garden on the June 26 episode of SmackDown!.
-After Guerrero and Tajiri lost the WWE Tag Team Championship to The World's Greatest Tag Team (previously Team Angle) on the July 3 episode of SmackDown!, Guerrero turned on Tajiri, slamming his partner through the windshield of his low-rider truck, turning heel once again.
+After Guerrero and Tajiri lost the WWE Tag Team Championship to The World's Greatest Tag Team (previously Team Angle) on the July 3 episode of SmackDown!, Guerrero turned on Tajiri, slamming Tajiri through the windshield of his low-rider truck, turning heel once again.
+This heel run didn't last very long as Guerrero continued to receive cheers from the crowd.

-In July 2003, Guerrero competed in a tournament for the WWE United States Championship.
+In July, Guerrero competed in a tournament for the WWE United States Championship.
 He managed to advance to the final round, defeating Último Dragón and Billy Gunn in the process, where he would meet Chris Benoit.
-At Vengeance, Guerrero turned to his cheating tactics, hitting Benoit with the belt at one point in the match.
+At Vengeance on July 27, Guerrero turned to his cheating tactics, hitting Benoit with the belt at one point in the match.
 Guerrero tried to get Benoit in trouble by placing the title belt on top of the unconscious Benoit.
 It did not work, however, since he knocked out the referee earlier with a championship belt shot to the kidneys.
 The match ended with interference and a Gore from Rhyno, Benoit's partner, who was furious at the team's failure.
 Guerrero pinned Benoit and won the United States Championship.

-At SummerSlam, Guerrero retained his title by defeating Rhyno, Benoit, and Tajiri in a fatal four-way match.
-He quickly reverted to being a face by engaging in a rivalry with John Cena.
+At SummerSlam on August 24, Guerrero retained his title by defeating Rhyno, Benoit, and Tajiri in a fatal four-way match.
+He later began a feud with John Cena, turning face once again.
 On the September 11 episode of SmackDown!, Guerrero challenged Cena to a "Latino Heat" Parking Lot Brawl match for the United States Championship, which Guerrero won with help from his returning nephew, Chavo.
 The next week on SmackDown!, Los Guerreros defeated The World's Greatest Tag Team to win the WWE Tag Team Championship, making Guerrero a double champion (beginning Guerrero's third tag title reign).